 Truth: Can I be frank?
 NG tubes are the worst thing ever in the history of ever (at least in my experience).
 In all my years of IBD living, I’ve somehow managed to evade the dreaded NG tube, so everything I knew I had learned secondhand.
-An NG tube, according to Harvard Health, is a flexible, lubricated tube that’s inserted into your nostril and then goes down your throat and into your stomach for the purpose of sucking out anything that is lingering in there due to the blockage.
+An NG tube, according to Harvard Health, is a flexible, lubricated tube that’s inserted into your nostril and then goes down your throat and into your stomach for the purpose of decompressing the stomach and part of the small intestines that gets dilated in front of the blockage so there is less pressure tightening the area of blockage.
+It also happens to suck out anything that is lingering in there due to the blockage.
 It helps to remove pressure and makes less work for your body.

 The Bottom Line

 Despite being part of the IBD community for many years and being very connected to other patients, there are apparently still things I don’t know about IBD.
-I’ll admit there’s part of me that feels stupid and even shameful about this, because I’m worried that I may have minimized the experiences of other people in the past because I didn’t know what I didn’t know.
+I’ll admit there’s part of me that feels stupid and even shameful about this, because I’m worried that I may have minimized the experiences of other people in the past because of not knowing.